 New Swedish film?

 His latest Swedish film, the drama "The Opponent", became Sweden's Oscar entry in 2023.
 In recent years, Milad Alami has also made the TV series "Bullshit" in addition to "Hide and Seek".
-Both were made in Denmark, where he was also educated.
+Both in Denmark, where he was also educated.

 But Milad Alami lives in Malmö and hopes to soon be able to film in Sweden again.
 He has a film idea that he is trying to get financed here.

-Since I've been based near Denmark, I've done a lot of things there.
+Since I've been based near Denmark, I've done a lot of work there.
 But I also see myself as a Swedish filmmaker.
 I think I have a closeness to Swedish society and recognize it much more.

 So I hope I get to do more things in Sweden.
 But that feature film will probably only come out in two years.